What No One Tells You About Happily Ever After.

 And on the days when my anxiety flares and I feel more fragile than I am, he doesn't make me feel anything but loved.

-But this isn’t just a story about him, or me, or even the marriage.
-It’s about the life we built when no one thought we would, when even we weren’t sure we could.
 It’s about what happens when you lean into hope from the kind of practiced faith that comes from weaponized daydreaming.
 It's about the kind of love you build and believe in before it exists.

 I wasn’t looking for a husband.
 But I also knew I wasn’t going to settle for anything less than someone who could be one, if he proved himself worth the title.

-I believed in love, but I’d stopped believing it was meant for me.
-I’d spent too many years performing, turning myself into someone easier to love, and I was done hustling for affection.
-So instead of chasing it, I started acting like it was still out there, like I might meet it halfway if I stayed honest enough to recognize it when it came.
+I believed in love, but frankly, I’d stopped believing it was meant for me.
+I’d spent too many years performing, customizing myself into someone easier to love, and I was done hustling for affection.
+So I stopped asking what they wanted and started asking what I needed.

 I didn’t believe such a unicorn existed.
 Hell, I wasn’t even hoping anymore.
 But I wanted to be the kind of woman who wouldn’t miss him if he did.